 It is important that the persona represents your target audience realistically (you must believe that it is a real person), which also reflects the data and information collected.
 When you are designing your site or application and creating solutions to the design, you will base your decisions on this persona (or personas).
 You are creating your product or service for them.

-At this point you might already know enough about your user and all this information will help you make design decisions that will contribute to the success of your site focusing on conversion and better experience.
-Now, it's time to design!
+Now you already know enough about your user and all this information will help you make design decisions that will contribute to the success of your site focusing on conversion and better experience.
+Now, it’s time to design!